 From Editor’s Desk

-Since by now, you know that there are many ways to share oversized files as email attachments.
+Since by now, you know that there are many ways to share large files as email attachments.
 The method you choose always depends on which service you are using and the size of your files.
-So, these were some of the most convenient ways, let us know if you liked any of them.
+So, these were some of the most convenient ways.
+Let us know if you liked any of them.